Faculty of Education

 - Link here for overview of the courses for each program.

 Students in the primary/primary junior program do not need a teachable subject.
-But all other programs do.
+But those applying to all other programs are required to have teachable subjects.
+Brock offers the following teachables (subjects offered each year may vary).

 The Junior/Intermediate teachable subjects include: Dramatic Arts, English, French, Geography, Health and Physical Education, History, Mathematics, Music – Vocal, Science – General, and Visual Arts.